DortaEdward/YourTube/README.md

-# YourTube (A Youtube Clone created with the MERN Stack using Typescript)
+# YourTube (A Youtube Clone created with the MERN Stack)
 YourTube is a Youtube clone I'm working on using Vite-React-ts (front-end), TailwindCss (Styling) and Express-Ts (Backend).

 ## Goal